-This Simplified Prospectus and the documents incorporated by reference into the Simplified Prospectus, constitute full, true and plain disclosure of all material facts relating to the securities offered by the Simplified Prospectus, as required by the securities legislation of the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador and do not contain any misrepresentations.
+This Simplified Prospectus and the documents incorporated by reference into the Simplified Prospectus, constitute full, true and plain disclosure of all material facts relating to the securities offered by the Simplified Prospectus, as required by the securities legislation of the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, and Prince Edward Island and do not contain any misrepresentations.

-DATED June ·, 2023.
+DATED June 30, 2025.

-Palos Management Inc. as Manager and Promoter of Palos Equity Income Fund
+Palos Wealth Management Inc. as Manager and Promoter of Palos Equity Income Fund

-(s)

-Philippe Marleau Alain Lizotte

-President, in his capacity as Chief Chief Financial Officer
+(s) Philippe Marleau (s) Alain Lizotte Philippe Marleau Alain Lizotte Chief Financial Officer President, in his capacity as Chief Executive Officer

-Executive Officer

-On behalf of the Board of Directors of Palos Management Inc. as Manager and Promoter of Palos Equity Income Fund
+On behalf of the Board of Directors of Palos Wealth Management Inc. as Manager and Promoter of Palos Equity Income Fund

-(s) Charles Marleau
+(s) Charles Marleau Charles Marleau Director

-Director